Scottsdale Golf Communities Map

 7. View the Home at Different Times.
 Choosing different times of the day to visit the home will give you a good idea of what life will be like when living on the course.
 You can see how often golfers will scoot by your home, survey the atmosphere of the course during different times or find out what the lawn mowers sound like.

 8. Smart Landscaping for Privacy.
 Sometimes you will find better deals on homes that back to the cart path or are next to a tee box.
 If you choose to purchase a home close to activity on the course, some smart landscaping or window coverings can help give you some additional privacy.

 9. Public or Private Course.
 Both public and private courses have their advantages and disadvantages.
 Public courses lack the hefty membership fees, but private clubs offer quieter fairways with less golf traffic.
 If you don’t plan to purchase a golf membership then living on a public course may be ideal.
 Many home buyers believe that there is a higher caliber of golfers on private courses.
-The golfers who are serious enough to join a private club may be better golfers which mean less balls hitting your home.
+The golfers who are serious enough to join a private club may be better golfers which means fewer balls hitting your home.
 They also know they have to abide by the club rules, so there may be less ruckus behavior.

 10. Find out about HOA restrictions.
 Many Scottsdale golf homes are located in deed-restricted golf communities.
 Understand what your HOA expects of you.
 There may be landscaping requirements and limits on modifications to your home.
 The look of your home is important since it is visible from the golf course.

 11. Check Out the Summer Schedule.
 As temperatures rise past 100 in Scottsdale during the summer, most residents go on vacation and many golf clubs go into a semi-dormant mode.
 A few clubs go through the summer with a skeleton staff and limited services or hours.
 If you plan to play year-round, it may be beneficial to view the summer schedule.
 You will want to find a course or club that features summer hours that work for you.